FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 Let us begin with the two important keywords `:::freefem border` and `:::freefem buildmesh`.

-All examples in this section come from the files `:::freefem mesh.edp` and `:::freefem tablefunction.edp`.
+All examples in this section come from the files `:::freefem mesh.edp` and `:::freefem tablefunction.edp`. $\codered$

 ### Square